Charlton Haw: Later war service

 After his commissioning, Haw rejoined No. 504 Squadron.
 This was now based at Ballyhalbert and operating Supermarine Spitfire fighters on convoy patrols and search and rescue sorties.
 Haw's stay there was brief for after two months, he was posted to No. 122 Squadron as an acting flight lieutenant and commander of one of its flights.
 Based at Hornchurch, it flew Spitfires on offensive sorties to German-occupied Europe as part of the RAF's Circus offensive.
 It was involved in the Dieppe Raid of 19 August, flying several sorties, and received updated Spitfire IXs later in the year.
 Flying one of these on 20 January 1943, Haw damaged a Bf 109 off Daro.
 The next month Haw was promoted to acting squadron leader and given command of No. 611 Squadron, based at Biggin Hill.
 The squadron was mostly engaged in high altitude patrols and bomber escort duties with its Spitfires.

 Haw was rested in May and sent on a tour of factories for several weeks, giving talks in aid of the war effort.
 In July he was posted to the Fighter Leaders School at Milfield.
 Upon completion of his course in November, with an appointment as commander of No. 129 Squadron.
 Another Spitfire squadron, this was based at Hornchurch and engaged in offensive operations, flying as escorts to bombers attacking targets in German-occupied Europe, until it was rested in January 1944 with an assignment to Peterhead in Scotland.
 Two months later Haw oversaw the squadron's conversion to the North American Mustang III fighter.
 It resumed operations in late April and was involved in the aerial coverage of the Normandy landings in June and then the following month was one of the squadrons engaged in Operation Diver, the RAF's campaign against the V-1 flying bomb.

 Later in July Haw was rested and sent back to Fighter Leaders School, now at Tangmere as part of the Central Fighter Establishment.
 During his service here, he was awarded the Distinguished Flying Cross.
 The announcement was made in The London Gazette in October 1944.
 Haw's final months of war service were spent as an administrative officer at Horsham St Faith.

 Haw ended the war credited with having destroyed four German aircraft and damaged two more, one being shared with another pilot.

 Postwar service

 After the war, Haw's service in the RAF was extended and in September 1946 he was appointed commander of No. 65 Squadron.
 This was based at Church Fenton and operated Spitfires, but the following year it converted to the de Havilland Hornet heavy fighter.
-Haw, who had been granted a permanent commission as a flight lieutenant in the RAF in June 1948, began to have trouble with his eye sight and soon was no longer able to fly.
+Haw, who had been granted a permanent commission as a flight lieutenant in the RAF in June 1948, began to have trouble with his eyesight and soon was no longer able to fly.
 He relinquished his commission in the RAF in September 1951.